AudiencePlayer/audienceplayer-embed-player/README.md

         token: 'some token', // optional; your authentication token (only necessary if you intend to embed
         fullscreen: true, // start play in fullscreen. this will work if play follows from a user event
         continueFromPreviousPosition: true, // indicates if your player supports nomadic watching.
 It is true by default.
+        retryConfig: {
+            // optional, to let the player retry for `Error 3` cases, usually due to CDN/network issues.
+            maxRetryNum: 5, // the number of retries
+            retryWindowMs: 5000, // for a given time window of 5 seconds },
     })
     .then(config => {
         console.log('Config', config);